xhsuan/BotanicGazette/README.md

 This is my first website after learning front-end technologies.

-- I use the simple technologies below:
+- I use the simple technologies below :

   > HTML <br />
   > CSS <br />
   > JavaScript

-- All the icon used in **Botanic Gazette**:
+- All the icon used in **Botanic Gazette** :
   > [Ionicons](https://ionic.io/ionicons)
 - Other tools:
   > Git, GitHub